 a.
-Required Coursework: All NGP students complete a core curriculum during their first year that includes: Cellular Neuroscience (NSC 512), Integrative and Systems Neuroscience (NSC 531), Ethics in Research (IND 501), and laboratory rotations of their own choosing if needed.
-During years 1 and 2, NGP students must also complete 4 semesters of NGP Journal Club (NSC 592) and Applied Statistics in the Biomedical Sciences (BST 467).
-Students are also required to register for NGP Student Seminar (NSC 503) each semester they are in the program.
+Required Coursework: All NGP students complete a core curriculum during their first year that includes: Cellular Neuroscience (NSC 512), Integrative and Systems Neuroscience (NSC 531), Ethics in Research (IND 501), Human Brain Anatomy (NSC 511), Introduction to Programming (NSC 410), and 3-4 laboratory rotations of their own choosing.
+During years 1 and 2, NGP students must also complete 2 Fall semesters of Current Topics in Cellular Neuroscience (NSC 592), 2 Spring semesters of Critical Reading In Integrative and Systems Neuroscience (NSC 592), Applied Statistics in the Biomedical Sciences (BST 467), serve as a teaching assistant for one semester (NSC 581 - usually in year 2 or 3) and register for NSC Student Seminar (NSC 503) each semester they are in the program.

-At the end of the first year (if not done earlier), students formally declare whether they will follow the Neuroscience (NSC) or Neurobiology & Anatomy (NBA) PhD degree track.
+At the end of the first year, students formally declare whether they will follow the Neuroscience (NSC) or Neurobiology & Anatomy (NBA) track.
 The two tracks accommodate distinct training objectives: